ouzi-dev/prow-installer/README.md

     name: peach
     # The chart's name - can also be a URL
     chart: stable/nginx-ingress
     # If using a registry, specify the version.
-If the chart is a URL, the version is ignored
+If the chart is a URL, set the version to null
     version: 1.24.4
   ```
 - `00-manifests` :